-On August 5, 2020 the final \$110 million of general obligation bond authorization from the 2012 Transportation Act was issued.
+On August 5, 2020, the final \$110 million of general obligation bond authorization from the 2012 Transportation Act was issued.
 There is currently no authorized but unissued general obligation bond authority.

-In September 2020 the Alaska Supreme Court issued a decision that eliminated the ability to issue up to \$1,000 million in bonds by the Alaska Tax Credit Certificate Bond Corporation for the repayment of oil and gas tax credits.
-This ruling also eliminated the ability of the Alaska Pension

-Obligation Bond Corporation to issue up to \$1,500 million in bonds to fund actuarially determined unfunded pension liabilities in the Public Employees Retirement System and the Teachers Retirement System.
-The ruling also likely eliminated the ability to issue up to \$300 million in subordinated toll revenue bonds for the Knik Arm Crossing.
+In September 2020, the Alaska Supreme Court issued a decision that invalidated the proposed structure to issue up to \$1,000 million in bonds by the Alaska Tax Credit Certificate Bond Corporation for the repayment of oil and gas tax credits.
+This ruling also eliminated the ability of the Alaska Pension Obligation Bond Corporation to issue up to \$1,500 million in bonds to fund actuarially determined unfunded pension liabilities in the Public Employees Retirement System and the Teachers Retirement System and the ability to issue up to \$300 million in subordinated toll revenue bonds for the Knik Arm Crossing.
 In all of these constructs the only source of revenue expected for the repayment of securities for at least some portion of the amortization was a subject to appropriation pledge of the State of Alaska's general fund.
-These reductions have a somewhat muted, but beneficial impact on the State's available debt capacity.
+These reductions in authorized but unissued bonding authority have a somewhat muted but beneficial impact on the State's available debt capacity, as it was uncertain if they would have ever been utilized.